Search Results - Phocas

 Phocas

-Phocas deeply mistrusted the uncooperative elite of Constantinople to whom he was a usurper and a provincial boor.
-He, therefore, attempted to base his regime on relatives whom he installed in high military and administrative positions.
-He immediately faced multiple challenges in domestic and foreign affairs to which he responded with little success.
-He dealt with domestic opposition with increasing ruthlessness which alienated even wider circles, including some members of his own household.
+Phocas deeply mistrusted the uncooperative elite of Constantinople, to whom he was a usurper and a provincial boor.
+He therefore attempted to base his regime on relatives installed in high military and administrative positions.
+He immediately faced challenges in domestic and foreign affairs, and responded with little success.
+He dealt with domestic opposition with increasing ruthlessness that alienated ever wider circles, including some of his own household.
 At the same time, the Empire was threatened on multiple frontiers.
-Avars and Slavs renewed their destructive raids of the Balkans, and the Sasanian Empire launched a massive invasion of the eastern provinces.
+Avars and Slavs renewed their destructive raids on the Balkans, and the Sasanian Empire launched a massive invasion of the eastern provinces.
 Finally, the Exarch of Africa, Heraclius the Elder, rebelled against Phocas and gained wide support throughout the empire.
-Phocas attempted to use border troops to crush the rebellion, which however only resulted in allowing the foreign invaders to break into the heartlands of the Empire.
-Heraclius the Elder's son, Heraclius, succeeded in taking Constantinople on 5 October 610, and executed Phocas on the same day, before declaring himself the emperor.
+Phocas attempted to use border troops to crush the rebellion, but this only resulted in allowing invaders to break into the heartlands of the Empire.
+Heraclius the Elder's son, Heraclius, took Constantinople on 5 October 610, executed Phocas the same day, and declared himself emperor.

 Surviving sources are universally extremely hostile to Phocas.
 He is described as an incompetent tyrant and usurper who brutally purged any real or perceived opposition and left the Empire wide open to foreign aggression.
 The veracity of these sources is difficult to ascertain since emperors of the Heraclian dynasty who succeeded Phocas had a vested interest in tarnishing his reputation.
 Provided by Wikipedia